 - Usually DATA VERIFY or LEXIS NEXIS

-Sixty days of bank statements are required and your loan officer should pay attention for overdrafts in the past 60 days and/or any overdraft fees on your bank statements.
+Sixty days of bank statements are required and your loan officer should pay attention to overdrafts in the past 60 days and/or any overdraft fees on your bank statements.

-- Borrowers with overdrafts in the past year but do not have overdrafts in the past 60 days, then an creative loan officer will advice to go to the bank and get 60 days of bank printouts
+- Borrowers with overdrafts in the past year but do not have overdrafts in the past 60 days, then a creative loan officer will advise to go to the bank and get 60 days of bank printouts

-- Bank printouts needs to be signed, stamped, and dated by the bank teller
+- Bank printouts need to be signed, stamped and dated by the bank teller

 - Year-to-date overdraft fees are reported on the actual bank statements

 - However, they are normally not reported on computer bank statements provided by the teller

 - Proof of funds needs to be provided for the down payment